Going abroad can be an extremely rewarding opportunity that can help develop your international skills and connections in today’s global marketplace.

 - Japan Exchange and Teaching (JET) Programme

-Volun-tourism can be a wonderful introduction to your international journey, especially if you don’t have a lot of international experience yet.
-These are usually short-term, travel experiences that incorporate an element of community service within local communities.
+Community engaged learning can be a wonderful introduction to your international journey, especially if you don’t have a lot of international experience yet.
+These are usually short-term travel experiences that incorporate an element of community service within local communities.
 Typically paid for out-of-pocket or through fundraising.

 - Carleton’s Student Experience Office offers the Alternative Spring Break (ASB) program, featuring international community-service learning trips.
-For more information on the ASB program click here.
+The ASB program will return for 2023-2024 after a brief hiatus.